 At the end of the calendar year, the player with the most WPPR points will be crowned the ‘World’s Greatest Pinball Player’ for that particular year.

 The way WPPR points have been calculated and distributed has changed since the creation of the WPPR system in 2006.
-The latest modification to the formula is being made for the 2015 season, which impacts how the value of a tournament is calculated.
+The latest modification to the formula is being made for the 2018 season, which will be running WPPR version 5.4.
 Anytime a change is made to the WPPR formula, we generally receive some common questions.
 Please see our FAQ page for more information, or read the details of the current WPPR system below:

 Table of Contents